Tines Pages and Applications Bootcamp Guide

 First let’s drag a short text element and place it at the bottom of our page.
 On the righthand panel, rename it to “Github Username” and mark it as required.
 On the top right of the panel, select "Advanced" and then toggle on "Show / hide conditionality".

-▲ Dynamic Page Elements
+▲ Dynamic page elements

 This will bring up configuration options for the conditional visibility of the element, including a dropdown set to “Show”.
 The three options available here are "Show", "Hide" and "Disable" and these options refer to the behavior of the selected element depending on the downstream condition.
 The other dropdown includes "All", "Any" and "None"and these relates to how many of the conditions need to be satisfied to apply the given behavior to the element.
 Keep it as "Show" and "All".